LiskArchive/lisk-legacy-docs/user-guide/administration/docker/admin-docker.md

 # Lisk Core Docker Administration

 This section details how to work with a Docker based Lisk Core installation.
-Listed below are the available basic commands which can be used to manage your Docker based Lisk node.
+Listed below are available basic commands which can be used to manage your Docker based Lisk node.
 For more details, see each commands reference below.
 A brief summary of all commands and associated flags has been provided for advanced users.